Hermiston Church of Christ

 Votes her moral conscience.

-Contacts authority when she is certain a child is being abused.
+Contacts authorities when she is certain a child is being abused.

-Makes all decisions based on conscience, not on fear.
+Makes all decisions based on an informed conscience, rather than fear.

 Tries new things to improve herself.